ACubed/InterdimensionalSlime/README.md

 # Inter-dimensional Slime
  Peg Jam is a local Game Jam in Winnipeg, this project was created during this project in a group of 4.
-[Members: Arvind Maan, Andy Tan, Aaron Salo, Caden Chabot] This was the first game jam for all of us and was a great experience.
+This was the first game jam for all of us and was a great experience.

  The game is published on itch.io (an indie game publishing site) at https://cadenchabot.itch.io/slimejam